Ozzuke/space-sim-2D/README.md

 Space Sim 2D is a simple 2D space simulation written in Java where you can create celestial objects, control a spaceship, and explore the fundamentals of orbital mechanics and gravitational interactions.

+> [!note]
+> Retired as I decided to implement and develop further the same concept in javascript: https://github.com/Ozzuke/spacesim

 ## How to Play

 1. **Create Objects**: